 Some Squirrels Like to Protect Their Territory By Chasing

-Most squirrels are territorial animals.
+Most squirrels are not territorial animals.
 When too many squirrels are in an area, young squirrels must travel further away to establish their nests.
 The older, more dominant males and females protect their territory and their food sources from other squirrels.

 One method of protecting their territory is to chase the other squirrels away.
 They nip and pursue until the squirrel flees their territory.
 A territorial dispute can be identified by when the squirrels are going after each other in a spiraling up and down pattern on a tree.

 Young Squirrels Like to Chase Each Other

 Along with exerting dominance, mating, and protecting their territory, some squirrels simply like to play.
 Juvenile squirrels often chase each other as a form of play fighting, much the same as other species such as dogs or cats.

 Chasing is a great way for young squirrels to develop their coordination and strength.
 These frolics rarely result in aggressive behavior.
 For example, when one squirrel catches the other, they are not likely to seriously nip at each other.